ajsb85/zwiftalizer/docs/zwift-config-file-variables-2016-12-08.md

 Enables or disables smoothing of model edges

-On increase realism but decrease FPS
+On increases realism but decreases FPS

 ### Examples